NatalieLockyer/Hangman/README.md

 ### Scoreboard Page

-When the user selections option 3, they will see a new screen with the scoreboard.
+When the user selects option 3, they will see a new screen with the scoreboard.
 This is updated when a player completes a winning game.
-The user can also see the scores of other players and the scores are in acending order.
+The user can also see the scores of other players and the scores are in ascending order.

 <p align="center">
 <img src="./assets/images/readme_imgs/score_board.png">